Sidrawat11/RAG-Agent/README.md

 * Abstracted **embeddings** and **vector store** so providers can be swapped without UI changes.
 * Added **citation‑aware answers** to reduce hallucinations and speed up doc lookup.

-(Replace with concrete numbers if you have them—e.g., p50 latency, index size.)

 ---

 ## License